Christian socialism: Wales

 In Wales, Calvinistic Methodism is the largest non-conformist religion.
 Its beginnings may be traced to Griffith Jones (1684–1761), of Llanddowror, Carmarthenshire, whose sympathy for the poor led him to set on foot a system of circulating charity schools for the education of children.
 Until the 19th century, the prevailing thought amongst Welsh non-conformists was that "it would be wiser if the churches limited their activities to those of the altar and not to meddle at all with the state and social questions."
 This stemmed partly from the traditional nonconformist belief in the separation of church and state.

 In his influential sermon Y Ddwy Alwedigaeth (The Two Vocations), Emrys ap Iwan challenged this passive pietism.
 He wrote: "We must not think, like the old Methodists, Puritans and some Catholics, that we can only seek Godliness outside our earthly vocation."
 He condemned those Christians who limited godliness to directly religious matters such as Sabbath observance and personal devotion.
 He declared that all earthly things, including language and culture, have some kind of divine origin.
 Many of the founders of the Welsh nationalist social-democratic party, Plaid Cymru, were also Calvinists, including John Edward Daniel.
 Daniel was the theologian credited for bringing neo-orthodoxy to Wales.
 Daniel argued that God did not create man as an isolated individual but as a social being.
 The second generation of Plaid Cymru leaders included R. Tudur Jones.
 His political stance, combined with Calvinist doctrine, created an integrated vision that was significant to the religious life of Christian Wales in the later half of the 20th century.
 Jones argued that the "state should be a servant, to preserve order and to allow men to live the good life."

-In the 21st century, many Calvinist socialists in Wales support same-sex marriage on the grounds that it delivers marriage equality in the eyes of the state, while still allowing churches to follow their own conscience and upholding the traditional Protestant belief in separation of church and state.
-The Calvinist tradition in Plaid Cymru also influenced its non-violent approach.
+The Calvinist tradition in Plaid Cymru influenced its non-violent approach.
 According to Rhys Llwyd, "[t]he ideal is no fist violence, no verbal violence, and no heart violence. ...
 Christians ... point to the New Testament example of Jesus Christ clearing the temple.
 Here there is no suggestion of violence against people; rather the tables are turned as a symbolic act.
 The life and teaching of Jesus Christ were seen as the foundations of nonviolent direct action [for Plaid Cymru members] ... loving their enemies on the one hand, but not compromising on what they saw as an issue of moral rightness."
 Plaid Cymru continues to see itself as very much part of the Christian pacifist tradition.

+In Methodism

+Many prominent British Methodists have been proponents of socialism, including Donald Soper (a Methodist minister and Labour politician), whose West London Methodist Mission reached out to the poor.
+Methodists were prominent in the early labour movement in Britain and the socialist British Labour Party is said to "owe more to Methodism than Marx".